-We have entered into an amended and restated investors' rights agreement, dated September 6, 2018, with certain holders of our convertible preferred stock, including entities with which certain of our executive officers and directors are affiliated.
-These stockholders are entitled to rights with respect to the registration of their shares following this offering under the Securities Act.
+We have entered into an amended and restated investors' rights agreement, dated October 8, 2019, with certain holders of our convertible preferred stock, including entities with which certain of our executive officers and directors are affiliated.
+These stockholders are entitled to rights with respect to the registration of their shares following the initial public offering under the Securities Act.
 For a description of these registration rights, see the section entitled "Description of Capital Stock-Registration Rights."